Reading Wrap-Up

 In Bloom, by C. J. Skuse

-The Sweetpea series is a bit of a guilty pleasure of mine.
+The Sweetpea series is a guilty pleasure of mine.
 At its best, the writing is incredibly clever and funny.
-At its worst, the story devolves into trashy romance and repetitive, self-insert, wish-fulfillment torture-murders of annoying, bad people.
+At its worst, the story devolves into trashy smut and the author’s repetitive musings on things that she finds annoying.

-I read the first book last year, but I don’t have much to say so I won’t give a full review like I did for Morvern Callar.
-The Starz show is better than the novels in many ways—it mostly avoids self indulgence and does a fantastic job of showing how awkward and disturbing Rhiannon appears when we observe her from an outside perspective—and worse in others—it chickens out of a certain plot line in a way the strains believability.
+Previous to this year, I’d already seen the show and read the first book, but I won’t dedicate a full review to those.
+The Starz show is better than the novels in many ways—it mostly avoids self indulgence and shows how awkward and disturbing Rhiannon is when observed from outside her perspective—and worse in others—it chickens out of a certain plot line in a way that strains believability.

-In Bloom is the second book of the series and it is probably the weakest in terms of balancing the good with the bad (as defined above).
-Still, it is pretty darn entertaining and the ending was so great that it bumped my opinion into the positive.
+In Bloom is the second book of the series and it is probably the weakest of the three that I’ve read.
+Still, it was pretty darn entertaining and the ending was so great that I bumped my opinion into the positive.

 — 3/5 —